UK inheritance tax (IHT)

 Anyone with a non-UK connection (such as residence, domicile or nationality, the last especially relevant for US citizens) thinking of acquiring UK real estate, should first take local advice.

-As well as structuring beforehand, that advice should cover tax whilst holding, renting and when disposing of this and appropriate arrangements in case of separation, divorce and death.
+As well as structuring beforehand, that advice should cover tax whilst holding, renting and when disposing of this and appropriate arrangements in case of separation, divorce and death - (such as a pre or post nuptial agreement and will).

 Please note, this publication is intended for general information purposes only.
 It should not be relied on as a substitute for taking advice in particular circumstances.
 Neither Gateley Legal nor any other Gateley entity accepts responsibility for any loss arising from reliance on information in this publication.